timothyjj/newyorktrailheads/_posts/2019-5-25-Lisha-Kill-Natural-Area.md

 ---
 layout: default
 title: Lisha Kill Natural Area
-excerpt: Rare old forest in the midst of the Capital Region
+excerpt: Rare example of an old growth forest in the midst of the Capital Region
 categories: [Nature Preserves & Parks]

 images: